PaulAustin/teakblocks/design/kudos-and-lessons.md

 * On Android, the safari-like delay seems to be present as well.
 It feels like an old film with out-of-sync audio.

 The initial experiment has been checked in, And it is good to know the limitations.
 There are some [Cordova plugins](https://www.npmjs.com/package/cordova-plugin-nativeaudio) that might help.
 That will wait for another day.

+## Sept 6, 2016

+### work on palette code.

+## Sept 7, 2016

+### Started Teak npm package
+Snippets of code will ideally be written in teak code, so it will help

+### Doc tools
+There are a few common JavaScript doc tools [this is a good write up]( http://www.fusioncharts.com/blog/2013/12/jsdoc-vs-yuidoc-vs-doxx-vs-docco-choosing-a-javascript-documentation-generator/)

+## Sept 8-9, 2016

+### teak npm package.
+Developing the teak parser, serializer and simulator as a separate package.
+Now published on [npmjs](https://www.npmjs.com/package/teak), and on [github](https://github.com/PaulAustin/teakjs)